Skip to main content

 When we partake of communion, we're not remembering a mere historical event - we're celebrating a covenant that is alive and unbreakable.
 His blood guarantees that God's promises are Yes and Amen (2 Cor 1:20).

-The blood of Jesus is not just a theological truth - it is the center of eternal worship.
+The blood of Jesus is the center of eternal worship.
 Heaven is not silent about the blood; it's the song of eternity.

 In eternity, we will not worship achievements, leaders or systems - we will worship the Lamb who was slain.
 The redeemed of all nations, angels and elders fall before the Lamb, not because of earthly achievements, but because of His blood.
 The blood is what made redemption possible.
 Worship flows naturally when we understand the cost of our salvation.
 The blood draws us to worship, not out of fear, but out of awe and gratitude.
 Every healed body, every redeemed soul, every restored life is a testimony to the power of that blood.